 AP Environmental Science (APES) is a lab-based, interdisciplinary science course equivalent to a college level introductory environmental science course.
 The goal of APES is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and man-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions.
 This course is intended to prepare students to take the APES exam in order to earn college course credit depending on exam score.
 Students may complete an independent research project.
-Additional contact time outside the normal school day may be required.
-This is a college level course.
+This is a college level course not appropriate as a first year science course.

-Dual Credit Science Courses
+Collin College Dual Credit Science Courses

-Dual Credit Science: BIOL 1406 Biology for Science Majors I - (1/2 credit)

-Prerequisites: Biology and Chemistry and Meet eligibility requirements
+Collin College Dual Credit Science: BIOL 1406 Biology for Science Majors I - (1/2 credit) Prerequisites: Biology and Chemistry and Meet eligibility requirements

 Lecture: Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Concepts of cytology, reproduction, genetics, and scientific reasoning are included.
-Lab: Laboratory activities will reinforce the fundamental principles of living organisms, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
+Lab: Laboratory activities will reinforce the fundamental principles of living organisms including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Study and examination of the concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 Lab required.
 4 credit hours.
 This course satisfies 1⁄2 credit toward the high school 4th year science requirement.